inkeep/zendesk-inkeep-autoreply-template/README.md

 1. Set the environment variable: `ENABLE_PUBLIC_RESPONSES=true`
 2. Redeploy the application

-When `ENABLE_PUBLIC_RESPONSES` is not set or is set to any value other than "true", the AI Auto Responder will only create internal notes (not visible to end-users) when responding to tickets.
+When `ENABLE_PUBLIC_RESPONSES` is not set or is set to any value other than `true`, the AI Auto Responder will only create internal notes (not visible to end-users) when responding to tickets.